 The JCC sits once per term (normally 4th Week) to consider matters raised by junior members.
 Items on the agenda may also include topics raised by Biology Administration or Biology Undergraduate Teaching Committee, but your concerns are always the focus of each meeting.
 Junior members take the majority of seats on this Committee.
-A representative from each year also attends the Biology Undergraduate Teaching Committee (the Undergraduate Teaching Committee meets twice termly - normally 2nd and 6th/9th Week).
+A representative from each year also attends the Biology Undergraduate Teaching Committee which meets twice termly - normally 2nd and 7th Week.